hsinhungh/Coursera_Getting_and_Cleaning_Data/README.md

  * subject: subject id that performs the activity
  * activity: activity code matching the activity name

-The measurement columns in the tidy data set are the average value of the mean ( -mean() ) and standard deviation ( -std() ) on below estimates per activity per subject:
+The measurement columns in the tidy data set are the average value of the mean ( -mean() ) and standard deviation ( -std() ) on below measurements per activity per subject:

  * tBodyAcc-XYZ
  * tGravityAcc-XYZ